 SSH and Database Connections

 iTerm2 has profiles that can run SSH commands, but it does not have a connection manager.
-Yaw lets you save, organize, and tag SSH connections alongside database connections (PostgreSQL, MySQL, SQL Server, MongoDB, Redis).
-Credentials are encrypted locally with AES-256-GCM.
+Yaw provides a dedicated connection library where you store SSH hosts and database credentials together - Postgres, MySQL, SQL Server, MongoDB, and Redis are all supported.
+Everything is encrypted on disk with AES-256-GCM and never leaves your Mac.

 AI Assistant